-Even though the most recent table saws come with many safety features, they are still very dangerous.
-They are more dangerous than miter saws because their blades are exposed.
-One little mistake in the use of a table saw can lead to serious injuries.
+Even though the most recent table saws have many safety features, they are still very dangerous.
+They are more hazardous than miter saws because their blades are exposed.
+One little mistake in using a table saw can lead to severe injuries.

 2. They are expensive

 As mentioned above, a table saw costs much more than $1,500, making them very expensive.
-You should be sure that a miter saw cannot handle your cuts before purchasing a table saw.
+You should be sure that a miter saw cannot handle your cuts before you purchase a table saw.

-They are usually big, and they will take a lot of your workshop space.
+They are usually big and will take up much of your workshop space.
 That is why you can’t move them around.
 You can’t use your table saw anywhere else apart from your workshop.

 4. Things you should know about a miter saw

-A miter saw cannot handle all the cuts that a table saw can handle, but it has a huge advantage over all table saws.
+A miter saw cannot handle all the cuts a table saw can handle but has a considerable advantage over all table saws.
 Have you heard of angled cuts?
 Some projects require making cuts at different angles.

 A table saw may not help much here.
 A miter saw is the best for such cuts.
-It is a machine with a blade mounted on it, and so you can bevel it or tilt it to the right or to the left to the required degree.
+It is a machine with a blade mounted on it so you can bevel it or tilt it to the right or left to the required degree.

-Picture frames, door frames, and crown molding are some of the projects that require blade tilting, and it is best done with a miter saw.
-While miter saws can also make crosscuts, they can’t cut rips like table saws.
+Picture frames, door frames, and crown molding are some projects that require blade tilting, and it is best done with a miter saw.
+However, while miter saws can make crosscuts, they can’t cut rips like table saws.

 Pros of miter saws